Gratitude – My “Stroke of Luck”

-I love my grandchildren to the moon and back.
+I love my grandchildren to the moon and back and will teach them by example (what I do, not what I say).
+They reside in my heart.
 I have learned to create a small circle of trusted and loyal people that will respect my boundaries, honour my feelings, and love me when I need it the most.
 They are the rocks of my foundation.
 Creating this beautiful circle of love requires a diligent culling of those that don’t fit the criteria.
 Frenemies, narcissists, liars, and cheaters, all had to go.
 Be ruthless.
 It doesn’t matter if they are family, friendships of 20 years, co-workers, or anyone else that is wreaking havoc in your life.
 If their intentions are not honourable, if they never apologize, and never take responsibility, they need to go – period.
 Thank you universe, for providing me with the wisdom to discern wisely who are my supporters and who are emotional drains that make my body and my mind sick.
 I will send you love, but only from a safe distance.

 GRATITUDE LESSON #4

 Live with integrity and tell the truth.
 We MUST get honest – unrelentingly honest.
 It is the only way to heal the spiritual, emotional, mental and physical root causes of dis-ease.
 Think of a trail of bread crumbs in the forest leading the way out from whence you came.
 Follow it to the beginning of when your patterns of bahaviours began that were coping mechanisms of survival as a child but have morphed into adult behaviours that cause trouble in your life.
 As a child I was painfully shy, quiet, and agreed to ANYTHING.
 As an adult, this dysfunctional way of coping was a liability.
 Thank you universe for shining a light on this behaviour so I can get real about how I wish to be treated and what I will no longer tolerate from others that are less than kind towards me.